-If you dread going to sleep at night, your outdated bedroom may be to blame.
-Create a spa bedroom update on a budget and freshen your look with this quick and easy DIY idea you can use from dorm room to Master Suite.
+Update your bedroom on a budget and freshen your look with this quick and easy DIY idea you can use from dorm room to Master Suite.

 From planets to Paris to wall-sized plants, over the years, I’ve exhausted myself creating the perfect habitat for my two little cherubs.
 I’ve spray painted, thrifted and DIYed my way through more kid-themed room decor than I care to recall.

 The whole thing started sweetly enough with my son’s newborn nursery and a life-sized tree-painted floor to ceiling in our little rental apartment.
 No, we didn’t get our deposit back.

 If you’re seeing the empty nest on your horizon, now’s the time to start thinking about the bedroom sanctuary of your dreams.
 Creating a bedroom update can be a game changer, whether you’re staging your home to sell, setting up a dorm room or apartment for your young adult, or just looking to improve your sleeping arrangements.

 The American Academy of Sleep Medicine and the Sleep Research Society recommend that adults aged 18–60 years sleep at least 7 hours each night to promote optimal health and well-being.

 Sleeping less than seven hours per day is associated with an increased risk of developing chronic conditions such as obesity, diabetes, high blood pressure, heart disease, stroke, and frequent mental distress.Centers for Disease Control and Prevention

 Headboards can make a huge difference in the look of a room and bring that restful atmosphere we’re craving without much effort.
 Here a 3 ideas for breathing new life into a master or kids’ bedroom with just a little cash and not much effort.

 LEARN TO LET GO